November 13, 2019

 The inner harbor is well protected from winds out of the southwest, west and north (easterly winds are another matter).
 It features a series of massive stone wharves dating back to the 1800s, with pump-out, floats for short-term visitor tie-up and a dinghy dock, as well as an excellent double-wide launch ramp that offers good access to boats of all sizes throughout the tide.

-A good anchorage can be found in the shelter of Mattapoisett Neck, but boaters who want a mooring can call Triad Boatworks, which maintains several moorings that can be used free of charge on a first-come, first-served basis.
-The Mattapoisett Boatyard also offers transient moorings (for a fee), as well as fuel and service on the eastern side of the harbor.
-Their launch can give you a ride to the wharf, but it’s not a far walk into town.
+A good anchorage can be found in the shelter of Mattapoisett Neck, but boaters who want a mooring can call Triad Boatworks or the Mattapoisett Boatyard.
+The latter also offers fuel and service on the eastern side of the harbor.
+Their launch can give you a ride to the wharf, but it’s not a far walk into town from the marina.

 Ashore you’ll find a quaint, classic New England village peppered with Victorian-era ship captains’ homes; a well-groomed waterfront park where concerts, dances, and other events are held during summer; an ice-cream/snack stand (the Seaport Slip), and the tidy, well-staffed harbormaster’s office.
-Just across the street from the harbor is the Inn at Shipyard Park (formerly the Kinsale Pub and the oldest seaside tavern still operating in its original structure) for a drink or some good food.
+Just across the street from the harbor is the Inn on Shipyard Park (the oldest seaside tavern still operating in its original structure) for a drink or some good food.
 The Inn has live music throughout the year, and offers guest rooms, as well.
 A few doors down, you can also book a room at the cozy and comfortable Mattapoisett Inn.

 A short walk will bring you to the commercial center of town, home to more restaurants and shops.
-A great rainy-day option is Bowlmor Lanes, a throwback bowling alley from the 1950s featuring mini duckpins and candlepin-size balls.
-Next door is the popular Ying Dynasty restaurant, which serves Chinese fare.
+Here you’ll find the Ying Dynasty restaurant, which serves Chinese-American fare.
 Local favorite Nick’s Pizza is on the other side of Rte.
 6.